 None of this would be possible without a community and framework that rallies behind finding shared solutions as much as possible.
 Early adopters of Ember experienced significant churn as we were figuring out what the stable core was.
 Now we are reaping the benefits of that experimentation in a big way, as we can now build even higher on top of the solid foundation we've built together.

-As the set of things needed to build a modern web app grows—Service Workers, Web Workers, offline sync, push notifications, OS integration, server-side rendering, fast re-rendering, WebSockets, reliable deployment, CSS postprocessing, and animation, to name just a few—we think Ember will be better positioned than ever to help developers build amazing things.
-Soon, it will just flat out not be feasible to do everything yourself.
+As the set of things needed to build a modern web app grows—Service Workers, Web Workers, offline sync, push notifications, OS integration, server-side rendering, fast re-rendering, WebSockets, reliable deployment, CSS postprocessing, and animation, to name only a few—we think Ember will be better positioned than ever to help developers build amazing things.
+Soon, it will flat out not be feasible to do everything yourself.